The Impact of Animation on Modern Advertising

-This article examines how animation is used in modern advertising and marketing, illustrating its impact briefly through case studies and examples of successful campaigns.
+This article examines how animation is used in modern advertising, illustrating its impact briefly through case studies and examples of successful campaigns.

 1. Enhancing Brand Identity Through Animation